-- If there are duplicates of anything that you won't need at hand, put them into a storage area to "shop" in when you run out - before going to the store.
+- If there are duplicates of anything that you won't need at hand, put them into a storage area to "shop" from when you run out - before going to the store.

 - Break down boxes as they become empty.
-It'll save on floor space and allow you to appreciate all the hard work you've been putting in.
+It'll save on floor space and allow you to appreciate all the hard work you've done.
 Recycle, store or pass them along to someone else to use.